 Cross-Sector Mitigation

-Must generate a suite of recommendations that allow the state to meet its statutory emissions reductions goals.
+Must generate a suite of recommendations that allow the state to meet equitably its statutory emissions reductions goals.

 Transportation: Specific focus on additional action in the transportation sector

-Other sectors: Review of implementation of actions across all sectors to consider complementary actions needed to meet climate goals.
+Other sectors: Review of implementation of actions across all sectors to consider complementary actions needed to meet climate goals equitably.

-Low-income households: Emphasize implementation and impacts/opportunities for low-income Vermonters
+Low-income households: Emphasize implementation and impacts/opportunities for vulnerable communities and low-income Vermonters

 Workforce: Development of strategies and action to support workforce development

+Consultant support: The committee will benefit from new analysis of Business-as-usual emissions analysis, as well as xxx. xxx

 Rural Resilience & Adaptation